gustavorayos/Chords/README.md

 ### Installing

-* Copy .sh script to system and double click, or run on terminal.
-OR
+* Copy .sh script to system and double click, or run on terminal OR
-* Copy .ps1 script to system and right click and select run in Powershell.
-OR
+* Copy .ps1 script to system and right click and select run in Powershell OR
-* Copy .exe file to Windows system and double click.
+* Copy .exe file to Windows system and double click

 ## Notes